jacekstamm/open_weather_system/README.md

 1) Java 11
 2) Gradle

-## How to build application

-In terminal/console enter `gradle build`

 ## How to run application

 You need to go to directory where you have application folder.
 In this place please open terminal/console and